Skip to content

 Extracting individual values of a Struct

-Let's say that we needed to obtain just the movie value in the Series that we created above.
-We can use the field method to do so:
+Let's say that we needed to obtain just the field "Movie" from the Struct in the series that we created above.
+We can use the function field to do so:

 struct.field